smmcandrew/tabbitR/README.md

 slow, repetitive, and error-prone.

 **tabbitR** solves this by generating a full and consistent set of tables in a single command.
-For each outcome × breakdown pair, it
+For each outcome by breakdown pair, it
 writes:

 - a weighted percentage table